AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

       A : access Integer;
    end record with Aggregate_Type;

-This aspect must be positionned on the root of a tagged type hierarchy.
+This aspect must be positioned on the root of a tagged type hierarchy.
 It forbids the introduction of user defined constructors, destructor, clone and adjust attributes in derivations.
 All record components of such types must also be Aggregate_Type types.